 3. On each of the next 4 beads, say a Corona Prayer:

-Hail Daughter of God the Father,
+Hail Daughter of God the Father,4.
+End with 1 Glory Be.

 Hail Mother of God the Son